Case Study 4: Enhanced System Reliability

 Vibrating Screen Gearbox Bearing Defect

-In this fourth case study from his book “Enhancing System Reliability Through Vibration Technology”, James Sylvester from JPS Reliability and an Reliability Training Institute Trainer, shows how it’s possible to diagnose faults on a vibrating screen.
-We demonstrate that by measuring the correct vibration parameters you can resolve defects in harsh applications, even an inner raceway defect on a vibrating screen.
+This is the fourth of five video case studies from the book ‘Enhanced System Reliability Through Vibration Technology’ (ESRTVT) by James Sylvester.
+In this video James shows how it’s possible to diagnose faults on a vibrating screen gearbox.
+By measuring the correct vibration parameters you can resolve defects in harsh applications, even an inner raceway defect on a vibrating screen.

 James Sylvester is an RMS Trainer at the Reliability Training Institute.